YSW0630/YSW0630/README.md

 #### 🌱 What are the characteristics of Surinam Hormed Frog?

-They have the **sharpest** and **longest** horns among horned frogs, and their all-black throat is the main distinguishing feature.
+Well, they have the **sharpest** and **longest** horns among horned frogs, and their all-black throat is the main distinguishing feature.
 In addition, they have **butterfly-like patterns** on the center of their backs.

 #### 🤯 Do you want to know more about it?